 The Djinn’s bellow turned into a wail of despair as he deflated back into his prison.

-She wrapped it up tightly, picked it up and prepared to return to town.
-The town’s gates had been barred, The ramparts were lined with archers.
+Maya wrapped the Djinn’s prison it up tightly, picked it up and prepared to return to town.

-The head of the Day Watch shouted down at her, “Stay, witch.
+A shadow of a figure rose tall.
+It was the Captain of the Day Watch.
+He shouted down at her, “Stay, witch.
 We have not decided if you can return.”

 [Maya tries to find her grandmother for solace but can’t find her.
 She discovers her grandmother’s corpse.
 Initially she thinks she’s been killed by the Djinn, but realizes that channeling the Goddess wears you out.
 She realizes that she is alone and abandoned, and bonds with the Djinn.]